Jessie Fleming: Captaincy (2024–present)

 In advance of the 2024 CONCACAF W Gold Cup, Fleming was named the captain of the Canada national team, succeeding Sinclair.
+Fleming has since described the role as "still a role that I'm growing into," reflecting that her career has taught her "there really is no endpoint" to self-improvement, and that she has learned to embrace the unfinished nature of leadership even as she continues to grapple with self-doubt.
 Canada reached the semi-final of the tournament, ultimately falling to the United States in a penalty shootout.
-Fleming was named to the tournament’s Best XI.
+Fleming was named to the tournament's Best XI.